-In (Faanes and Skogestad, 2000) we found that the minimum volume in each tank is limited by the delays in each tank.
-In the present paper we found that with a multivariable controller for simultaneous control of all three tanks, these limitations are no longer valid provided a sufficiently accurate process model is used.
+In Faanes and Skogestad (2004) we found that the minimum volume in each tank is limited by the delays in each tank.
+In the present paper we found that with a full multivariable controller, these limitations are theoretically no longer valid provided we have a sufficiently accurate process model.
 The reason for this is that the multivariable controller does not have to wait for the measurement in last tank before it takes action (due to the "feedforward" effect).
 To be able to achieve a nominally perfect "feedforward" control effect, the delay from at least one control input to the output must be shorter or equal to the delay from a measurement in the disturbance to the output.
-The effect of model uncartainty on the feedforward control improvements must be evaluated for the process.
-If there is an improvement, one may design smaller tanks compared to the sizes given in (Faanes and Skogestad, 2000; Faanes and Skogestad, 2003), or reduce the instrumentation.
+Equally important, the effect of model uncertainty must not be too large.
+If this is satisfied, then one may design smaller tanks compared to the sizes given in (Faanes and Skogestad, 2004) or reduce the instrumentation.